 a) Conceptual: Within the Conceptual Model Packages, only Interfaces are provided.
 These models provide a very abstract view of the individual concepts they contain without reference to specific implementations.
 This approach allows for the inclusion of semantically aligned objects from external sources, that while not having been created under the Observations, measurements and samples model, do provide concepts sharing the same semantic meaning as the concepts from the Conceptual Models;

-b) Abstract Core: Within the Abstract Core Model Packages, only abstract featureTypes are provided following the semantic structure of the Conceptual model (i.e. realizing the interfaces provided by the Conceptual Model Packages).
+b) Abstract Core: Within the Abstract Core Model Packages, only abstract featureTypes are provided following the semantic structure of the Conceptual model (i.e., realizing the interfaces provided by the Conceptual Model Packages).
 A consistent approach to metadata provision is introduced.
 All associations from the abstract featureTypes reference the conceptual Interfaces for greater implementation flexibility.
 The Abstract Core Model Packages are foreseen for the creation of domain models providing an Abstract Core ready for Extension;

 c) Basic: Within the Basic Packages, simple concrete featureTypes (specializing the abstract ones from the Abstract Core model) have been defined with some basic utility attributes added for rapid out-of-the-box deployment.
 A few additional concepts pertaining to collections and potential observations are introduced at this level.